Danielhp95/reinforcement-learning-literature-review/README.md

 #### Link Q-learning to deep reinforcement learning with Deepqn.

 #### Learning environments (each with a citation).
-OpenAI Gym, pysc2, arcade learning environment, PyGame learning environment.
+OpenAI Gym, pysc2, unity ml-agents, arcade learning environment, PyGame learning environment.